After dark years, lights coming back on for Iraqi cinema

 But the return of government funding means a new start for many local directors, even if the amounts are small by international standards.

-Under the government program, funding for full-length movies can reach as high as 1.25 billion dinars ($1.07 million) while a short film like "A Man's Tear", which featured actor Abbas in one of the lead roles, can receive up to 74 million dinars.
+Under the government programme, funding for full-length movies can reach as high as 1.25 billion dinars while a short film like "A Man's Tear", which featured actor Abbas in one of the lead roles, can receive up to 74 million dinars.

 Only 40 million dinars was allocated to the film industry from 2004 to 2012, said Qasim Mohammed Salman, the head of the ministry's cinema department and executive producer of the 21 films.